Few things spark a child's imagination like a good book and that's why PBS SoCaL is looking for your child's original stories!

-PBS SoCaL encourages Southern California children to create an original story as part of the PBS KIDS GO!
-Writer's Contest.
+PBS SoCaL encourages Southern California children to create an original story as part of the PBS KIDS Writers Contest.
 Open to kids in grades K-3, each entry must be an original work written and illustrated by the student.
 Stories can be fact or fiction, prose or poetry and each grade level will be judged separately.

-The goal of the contest is to encourage, challenge and reward effort, so every child who submits an original story will be recognized for their participation with a Certificate of Appreciation.
-We hope you will submit a story next year!
-PBS SoCaL wants your original ideas!
+The goal of the contest is to encourage, challenge and reward effort, so every child who submits a story will recieve a Certificate of Appreciation from PBS SoCaL.
+First, second, and third place winners will be chosen from each grade level to receive prizes locally.
+First place winners will also be entered in to the national contest.
+We hope that you will submit a story this year.
+PBS SoCaL wants your creative, original ideas!

 - Help your child learn the Craft of Writing

 - Find reading and language tips for parents

 Download these activity sheets to start writing at home

 - Brainstorm Activity - Getting Started on your idea!

 - Write THIS Activity